reuteras/dfirws/README.md

 ## Usage and configuration of the sandbox

-The quickest way to use the tool is to start a sandbox by clicking on **dfirws.wsb** or running **./dfirws.wsb** in a PowerShell terminal.
+The quickest way to use the tool is to start a sandbox by clicking on **dfirws.wsb** or running **.\dfirws.wsb** in a PowerShell terminal.
 The sandbox will start and the tools will be available after a couple of minutes.

 The goal for startup time is set to around two minutes on a computer with a Intel Core i7 and the default configuration.
 The following is an example screen of the sandbox running after start.